Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Acknowledgments

 \section{Acknowledgments}

+We thank Bing Zhang for valuable discussions and constructive comments and suggestions.
 JPC thanks Ming-Hao Zhang, Kun Liu, Rui-Qi Yang and Shang-Fei Liu for helpful discussions and technical support on the fluid simulation part.
-We also acknowledge the useful discussion with Bing Zhang.
-This work is supported by the National Natural Science Foundation of China (grants 12393814, 12261141691, and 12503053).
+JPC thanks Qiang Wang, Ya-Cheng Kang, and Na Wang for carefully reading the manuscript posted on arXiv and for pointing out a few minor writing errors.
+We thank an anonymous reviewer for insightful comments and suggestions that greatly improved this work.
+This work is supported by National Key R\&D Program of China (Grant No. 2025YFF0511100) and by National Natural Science Foundation of China (No. 12393814 and 12503053).

 \end{CJK*}